SmithB/ICESat2/README.md

     git push
     ```

-6) Now go to the [ICESat2 repo](https://github.com/SmithB/ICESat2) and click 'Compare & pull request'.
+6) Now go to the [ICESat2 repo](https://github.com/SmithB/ICESat2) and click **Compare & pull request**.
 This will allow you to merge `yourname` with `master` if there are no inconsistencies.
 If there are conflicts, solve those.

 ### 2) Fork Workflow